 In respect of any foreign exchange transactions and transactions in derivatives and securities that are denominated in a currency other than that in which your account is denominated, a movement in exchange rates may have a favorable or an unfavorable effect on the gain or loss achieved on such transactions.
 The weakening of a country's currency relative to a benchmark currency or the currency of your portfolio will negatively affect the value of an investment denominated in that currency.
 Currency valuations are linked to a host of economic, social and political factors and can fluctuate greatly, even during intra-day trading.
-Some countries have foreign exchange or transfer currency, or the devaluation of the currency.
+Some countries have foreign exchange controls which may include the suspension of the ability to exchange or transfer currency, or the devaluation of the currency.
 Hedging can increase or decrease the exposure to any one currency, but may not eliminate completely exposure to changing currency values.